deencat/AI-Web-Test-v1/project-documents/AI-Web-Test-v1-Project-Management-Plan.md

   - ✅ 9 KB endpoints
   - ✅ 8 predefined categories
   - ✅ Verification: 11/11 tests passing
+  - ⚠️ **KB-Test Generation Integration:** NOT YET IMPLEMENTED
+    - KB system is fully functional for document management
+    - KB documents can be uploaded, categorized, searched, and retrieved
+    - **BUT:** Test generation service does not yet use KB documents as context
+    - Integration planned for Phase 2 Sprint 5 (Week 9-10)
 - ✅ **Day 5:** Backend Enhancements
   - ✅ Custom exception handling (9 types)
   - ✅ Response wrapper schemas